McGranahanLab/mhc-hammer/README.md

 - add a new column to the inventory called `library_size_path` that contains  the path to a text file with the library size for the sample.
 This can be calculated from the flagstat output.
 - run the pipeline with the `--run_bam_subsetting false` flag.

-## Running the MHC Hammer pipeline with HLA allele predictions
-If you already have HLA allele types for your samples you can skip the HLA-HD step in the pipeline.
-To do this:
-- add a new column to the inventory called `hla_alleles_path` that contains  the path to a text file listing the HLA alleles.
-The format of the file should match `test_data/SIM001_hla_alleles.csv`.
-- run the pipeline with the `--run_hlahd false` flag.

 ## MHC Hammer pipeline outputs
 By defult, the output is saved in the working directory in a folder called `mhc_hammer_results`.
 See `docs/mhc_hammer_outputs.md` for an overview of all outputs from MHC Hammer.